chrysaliswoon/NTU-CE6/module-1/1.8-disk-memory-storage/README.md

 # Advantages and Disadvantages of Magnetic Storage Devices

+**Magnetic Storage Device** – one of the most popular types of storage used.
+It uses magnetization to manipulate and access data.
+The device is covered with a magnetic coating and stores data in the form of tracks, spots and sectors.

 | Advantages | Disadvantages |
 | ---------- | ------------- |
 | High storage capacity | Susceptible to physical damage |